security-notes/infobyte-faraday-wiki/Searcher.md

       -l LOG, --log LOG     Choose a custom log level

-Let's run the Searcher with our usage case: `./searcher.py -w develop -p <MY_PASS>`.
+Let's run the Searcher with our usage case: `faraday-searcher -w develop -p <MY_PASS>`.
 Once we have run the previous command, we can check the log file and database to see all changes.

     03/06/2019 03:42:24 PM - Faraday searcher - INFO: Started